lah7/clipqture/README.md

 to apply changes.

+### Wayland

+To hide the window title bar that appears for the menu that is opened, you'll need to use the settings for your window manager.

+In KDE/Breeze, you can set this up in **System Settings**:

+1. Go to Colours & Themes → **Window Decorations**
+2. Edit the "Breeze" theme.
+3. Go to "Window-Specific Overrides" tab.
+5. Add an exception for:
+  * Window Title: clipqture.py
+  * Check "Hide window title bar"
+6. Apply and save changes.

+This step is not necessary under X11.

 ## Why does it exist?

 Starting in Plasma 6.2.0, KDE's Klipper (Clipboard applet) went in a different